-Strategy: Department of Corrections Re-Entry Summits Recruitment Plan HI INIT ( )NIACTIVA: Pursue new and innovative ways to inform nontraditional students about Lake Land College.
-Requestor(s): Lisa Shumard-Shelton, Chris Strohl

-Description: Re-entry summits are designed to assist inmates with opportunities available to them to be successful upon release.
+Strategy: Department of Corrections Re-Entry Summits Recruitment Plan Unit Objective: Pursue new and innovative ways to inform nontraditional students about Lake Land College.
+Requestor(s): Lisa Shumard-Shelton, Chris Strohl Description: Re-entry summits are designed to assist inmates with opportunities available to them to be successful upon release.
 Many Illinois inmates are current Lake Land College students who have received coursework during their time in incarceration.
 The college wishes to attend all re-entry summits in the state where we teach courses and meet with inmates to educate them about their student records and help them obtain information from the college and pursue additional coursework or training.
 Aug.
 2016 Status Statement: Meeting progress target Nov.
-2015 Status Statement: Meeting progress target

-Mid-Year Progress Report: The Director of Community Outreach started in July 2015 and has a primary goal to go to Department of Corrections Re-entry Summits.
+2015 Status Statement: Meeting progress target Mid-Year Progress Report: The Director of Community Outreach started in July 2015 and has a primary goal to go to Department of Corrections Re-entry Summits.
 Last fall, the director or a college representative attended 16 reentry summits.
 Last spring, an additional 17 summits were attended.
 Along the way, we have established relationships with DOC employees to further increase communication.
-For fall 2016, a similar amount of Reentry summits are planned.

-KPI Fiscal Year Measure and Date Strategy Can be Measured:

-2016: Research method to track number of events, potential student information and student contacts.
+For fall 2016, a similar amount of Re-entry summits are planned.
+KPI Fiscal Year Measure and Date Strategy Can be Measured: 2016: Research method to track number of events, potential student information and student contacts.
 Continue to partner with DOC employees.
 2017: Implement tracking measures, increase scope of program and contacts.
 2018: Continue to grow program.
 Source of Data: Re-entry summits, DOC partners.
 Expected Outcome: Increased enrollment, community outreach.

-Strategy: Collaborate with CEFS to Implement Rapid Response Pursue new and innovative ways to inform nontraditional students about Lake Land College.
-Requestor(s): Chris Strohl Description: When a business or facility closes, employees losing their jobs often times wish to receive information about educational opportunities.
-We plan to partner with CEFS to better serve these people by having a Liaison to the events (called Rapid Response) through the Community Outreach Director.
-The director will attend these events and provide relevant and targeted marketing materials.
+Strategy: Collaborate with CEFS to Implement Rapid Response Unit Objective: Pursue new and innovative ways to inform nontraditional students about Lake Land College.
+Requestor(s): Chris Strohl information about educational opportuni y closes, employees losing their jobs often times wish to receive ties.
+We plan to partner with CEFS to better serve these people by apid Response) through the Community Outreach Director.
+The director evant and targeted marketing materials.
 Aug.
 2016 Status Statement: Meeting progress target Nov.
-2015 Status Statement: Meeting progress target

-Mid-Year Progress Report: Lake Land College attended one Rapid Response during the past year.
-This event was a collaboration of counseling, admissions, recruitment, and academic divisions to engage students.
-The event was because of a lay off at General Electric in Mattoon.
-Just last week General Electric announce a plant closure in Mattoon, this will possibly result in another Rapid Response to be held for the more than 200 individuals that will be laid off by August 2017.
-We continue to collaborate and communicate with CEFS to provide the best opportunity for dislocated workers.
+2015 Status Statement: Meeting progress target was a collaboration of counseling, admis event was because of a lay off at Gener closure in Mattoon, this will possibly resu College attended one Rapid Response during the past year.
+This event ssions, recruitment, and academic divisions to engage students.
+The al Electric in Mattoon.
+Just last week General Electric announce a plant ult in another Rapid Response to be held for the more than 200 2017.
+We continue to collaborate and communicate with CEFS to ed workers.

 Strategy: Track WIOA Community, Business, Education Partnerships and Contacts Unit Objective: Increase WIA partnerships with community, business and education.
 Requestor(s): Gerry Schlechte Description: Who: Workforce Investment, CEFS, VP of Business Services.
 What: Determine information desired.
 Create database.
 Develop data gathering process.
 Create data sharing report.
 Implement.
 Aug.
 2016 Status Statement: Meeting progress target Nov.
-2015 Status Statement: Meeting progress target

-Mid-Year Progress Report: To make community and workforce area leaders aware of the services the Workforce Innovation and Opportunity Act provides, outreach in Local Workforce Innovation Area 23 is essential.
+2015 Status Statement: Meeting progress target Mid-Year Progress Report: To make community and workforce area leaders aware of the services the Workforce Innovation and Opportunity Act provides, outreach in Local Workforce Innovation Area 23 is

+Workforce Innovation and Opportunity Act provides, outreach in Local Workforce Innovation Area 23 is essential.
 Since Lake Land College took over the duties of Grant Recipient / Fiscal Agent July 1, 2014, 243 new contacts with these leaders have been made throughout our workforce area.
 This awareness can bring students to Lake Land, build business partnerships with the college, training opportunities through the Center for Business and Industry, and expand on the relationship developed with the Adult Education and Pathways programs.